siarhei-usau/platform.shared.mappingsengine/README.md

 Any version number changes would require this policy file to be updated to match the directory name of the installed plugin.

+**TODO:** Create a stage library, and place in internal repo so that this can be installed via that model.

 ## Using the Mapper in an SDC Pipeline

 _(you can import the `sample/Mappings Example.json` from this repo into SDC and then edit the settings